 The Dangers of Leadership Ghosting

-Over the last few months, I have been hearing the term “Ghosting”.
+Over the last few months, I have heard the term “Ghosting”.

 What does Ghosting mean?